-Please verify that your contractor has actual knowledge and experience for the necessary work.
+Please verify that your contractor has the appropriate license(s) and actual knowledge and experience for the necessary work.

 An electrical contractor means a person who conducts business in the electrical trade field and who has the experience and knowledge install, repair, alter, add to, or design electrical wiring, fixtures, appliances, apparatus, raceways, and conduit, including the electrical installations and systems within plants and substations and all alarm systems and specialty categories.